stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

   }
 }

-# This example shows an advanced setup where the load balancer is in one
+# This example demonstrates an advanced setup where the Load Balancer is in one
 # network and the target server is in another.
 This requires manual
-# security group configuration.
+# security group configuration using the `disable_security_group_assignment`

-# 1. Create a network for the Load Balancer
+# and `security_group_id` attributes.

+# We create two separate networks: one for the load balancer and one for the target.
 resource "stackit_network" "lb_network" {
-  project_id  = var.project_id
+  project_id  = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-  name        = "lb-network"
+  name        = "lb-network-example"
   ipv4_prefix = "192.168.1.0/24"
 }

-# 2. Create a separate network for the Target Server
 resource "stackit_network" "target_network" {
-  project_id  = var.project_id
+  project_id  = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-  name        = "target-network"
+  name        = "target-network-example"
   ipv4_prefix = "192.168.2.0/24"
 }

-# 3. Create the Load Balancer and disable automatic security groups
+resource "stackit_public_ip" "example" {
+  project_id = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+}

-resource "stackit_loadbalancer" "example_advanced" {
+resource "stackit_loadbalancer" "example" {
-  project_id = var.project_id
+  project_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-  name       = "advanced-lb"
+  name             = "example-advanced-lb"
+  external_address = stackit_public_ip.example.ip

-  # This is the key setting for manual mode
+  # Key setting for manual mode: disables automatic security group handling.
   disable_security_group_assignment = true

   networks = [{